-This easy Irish soda bread recipe requires minimum prep time and no yeast!
-Buttermilk and baking soda give the soda bread flavor and ensure a perfect rise with a moist and tender crumb.
+This easy Irish soda bread recipe requires no yeast!
+Buttermilk and baking soda give the soda bread flavor and ensure a perfect rise with a crunchy crust and tender crumb.

 Easy Soda Bread Recipe

-A Irish soda bread recipe requires no yeast and no rise time, making it super quick.
+This easy Irish soda bread recipe requires no yeast and no rise time!
 The outside texture reminds me of an Irish scone, while the inside is tender and sweet.
-It’s a unique texture compared to my easy homemade bread recipe, but so yummy.
+It’s texture is unique compared to an easy homemade bread recipe, but so yummy.

-This soda bread uses baking soda as it’s leavening agent which gives it its namesake!
+Soda bread uses baking soda as it’s leavening agent which gives it its namesake!
 Butter enriches the dough, similar to a homemade biscuit.
-Serve alongside corned beef and cabbage for a traditional St. Patrick’s Day feast!
+Serve alongside corned beef and cabbage for a traditional Irish St. Patrick’s Day feast!

 - Easy to make: Ready in only one hour, this quick bread recipe requires minimal kneading and no rise time.

 - Hearty and rustic: Irish soda bread relies on baking soda instead of yeast.
-It’s more dense than a yeasted bread but still has a great crumb and the crust is to-die-for!
+It’s more dense than my Artisan bread but has a great crumb and rustic crust.

 - Minimal ingredients: No special items are needed to make a soda bread meaning you can make this quick recipe any night!